Best Vegan Lingerie Brands in 2022 – Buyer’s Guide

 Bamboo

 Like hemp, bamboo is an eco-friendly hero that deservingly made its way to the lingerie world.
-As a plant that tolerates drought just fine, it doesn’t waste so much water like cotton.
+As a plant that tolerates drought just fine, it doesn’t waste so much water as cotton.
 Also, we don’t need to replant after harvest, which is great news for the environment.

 It’s known for its thermo-regulating properties.
 So, if you wear it in extreme weather, it won’t affect it.
 Also, it’s stretchier than cotton and hemp, which comes in handy for comfortable intimates.
 Its hypoallergenic and breathable nature also makes it comfortable.
 Plus, its high strength-to-weight ratio means that your bamboo lingerie will stand the test of time.

-Synthetic
+Synthetic Vegan Materials

 Synthetic vegan materials are anything that’s man-made, completely exclusive of anything animal-based.